Rank 2 local systems and abelian varieties II: Logarithmic -crystals

 \begin{acknowledgement*} This work was born at CIRM (in Luminy) at ``$p$-adic Analytic Geometry and Differential Equations''; the authors thank the organizers.
 R.K. warmly thanks Valery Alexeev, Philip Engel, Kiran Kedlaya, Daniel Litt, and especially Johan de Jong, with whom he had stimulating discussions on the topic of this article.
+In addition, the authors heartily thank the anonymous referee for a detailed, thorough, and helpful report.
 R.K. gratefully acknowledges financial support from the NSF under Grants No. DMS-1605825 and No. DMS-1344994 (RTG in Algebra, Algebraic Geometry and Number Theory at the University of Georgia). \end{acknowledgement*}